dsegovia90/blupay-api/README.md

 Topcoder challenge by IBM.
 The purpose of the challenge is to create a simple API that serves a json response to a GET request with the route `/products`.
 ## How to Start the Server
 Download and extract the files on a folder.
 Once in root file do the following:
-First run `npm install`.
+1. Run `npm install`.
-Then run `npm start`, the server defaults to port 3000.
+2. Run `npm start`, the server defaults to port 3000.
-If you open a broswer and enter [http://localhost:3000/products](http://localhost:3000/products) you should recieve a json with the products.
+3. If you open a broswer and enter [http://localhost:3000/products](http://localhost:3000/products) you should recieve a json with the products.
 You could also do a postman GET request to the same route.
 ## Packages Used
 ### Init
 * [express-generator](https://expressjs.com/en/starter/generator.html) - Used this generator to create the starting file structure to simulate an unopinionated aproach.